heinhtetPS/weather-test/README.md

 ### Implementation issues/problems:
 - Problems displaying UTF-8 symbols
+  - Fixed above by just copy pasting the symbol
 - ditched async.waterfall in favor of just doing 5 requests in a row
 - Data has now been passed into individual boxes.
 But for some reason props.info.main is undefined
 - Props problem has been figured out, however it presents a new problem: